dataduke/epages-docs/_posts/2016/2016-03-22-ecommerce-camp-jena.md

 ## The setting

-The event began with a dinner on Thursday evening in the famous local restaurant ["Zur Noll"](http://www.zur-noll.de/), which should break the ice of everyone's comfort zone and kickoff the communication flow.
+The event began with a dinner on Thursday evening in the famous local restaurant [Zur Noll](http://www.zur-noll.de/), which should break the ice of everyone's comfort zone and kickoff the communication flow.

 On Friday morning the session planning for both days took place.
 Everybody can suggest an own Open Space talk.
 The crowd expresses interest in a suggestion via raising their hands.
 This immediate reaction allows a proper planning of the time slot and room allocation for the session.